 If you experience power outages in your area, make sure to lock all your doors to the outside.
 Be wary of electronic gates that cease to function when the electricity is cut off—these can easily be pushed open without an alarm sounding.

-Be careful not to say too much about the security of your home or your holiday plans to strangers, especially on public social media accounts.
+Be careful not to say too much about the security of your home or your holiday plans to strangers, especially on social media.

 Also, be wary of people who ask too many questions about your daily schedule, home layout, or security equipment.
 Information that doesn’t seem important at the time may very well be critical to a criminal’s break-in plan.